Understanding Trigger Points and Their Treatment

-It is possible to deactivate triggers points by various methods such as acupressure, dry needling, muscle stretching, trigger point massage devices or injecting them with a large number of varying substances, including saline (saltwater) placebo.
+Treatment methods may deactivate trigger points, including acupressure, dry needling, muscle stretching, trigger point massage devices, or injections with different substances, including saline (saltwater) and placebo.

 Releasing Trigger Points with Trigger Point Therapy

 Trigger Point Therapy, a remedial massage therapy technique, involves applying direct pressure to specified points on tender muscle tissue to reduce muscle tension and relieve pain.
 This therapy is suitable for almost everyone, as muscles with active trigger points are weaker and cannot move through their full range of motion.
 Neglecting to treat the original hypertonic muscle can lead to the development of trigger points in alternative muscles recruited to compensate for the compromised muscle activity.